enzet/Roentgen/README.md

 ### Extraction from the monolith SVG file

-It may be useful to have one SVG file for a set of SVG icons.
+It may be useful to have one SVG file for a set of SVG icons along with sketches and components that icons consist of.

-In the Röntgen project there is a file [`icons.svg`](data/icons.svg), that contains the majority of the icons in set.
+In the Röntgen project these files located in  [`data`](data) directory.